payu-india/CMS-Chatbot/docs/Collect Payments/flutter-sdk-introduction/flutter-upi-bold-sdk-integration.md

 ---
-title: Flutter UPI Bold SDK Integration
+title: Flutter UPI Bolt UI SDK Integration
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-PayU UPI Bolt SDK will provide a simpler and more efficient payment experience to the merchants.
+PayU UPI Bolt UI SDK will provide a simpler and more efficient payment experience to the merchants.
 It will eliminate any third-party redirection and higher success rate.
 Profile management including accounts and balances for users.
 Enhancing the overall customer experience and decreasing customer drop-offs.

 ## Advantages